watthem/matthewhendricks.net/blog/posts/how-to-tokenize-a-doc-into-an-nft.md

 Unique content can be encoded, distributed in permanent fashion, and value set by participants taking part at the exchange levels.

 One popular approach to persisting NFT content is to generate a CID for both the content and the description of the content.
 This creates an abstraction between the smart contract, the blockchain, the place we host, and the contents itself.
 It also gives better control by creating unique hashes from the content that are easier to detect if they change.
-Let's look at how you do that.
+Ok so — but what is it, really?
+Take a look and demystify the NFT.

 ### Encode it